 Holden Logo Meaning and History: Of Lions, Stones, and Wheels

-Holden is among the few indigenous Australian car companies.
-The brand later became an important part of GM in not only the local market but also in export markets.
-Nevertheless, the brand has an interesting history of its own and for the people looking for Holden logo meaning, there is an interesting anecdote.
-Like several other brands, the brand became part of GM through an acquisition.
+Holden is one of the limited indigenous Australian automobile manufacturers.
+Subsequently, it became a significant component of GM, impacting not only the domestic market but also international export markets.
+Nevertheless, the brand has an interesting history of its own, and for the people looking for Holden logo meaning, there is an interesting anecdote.
+Similar to many other brands, Holden became a part of GM through an acquisition.

 Holden Logo PNG